fall inside a hole

 1982: Tohoku Joetsu Shinkansen opens.
 First character vehicle "Mickey Poppo (Red)" is now available.
 No associated picture.

-1984: New bank notes current bank notes) issues.
+1984: New bank notes (current bank notes) issued.
 This year in Plarail comes a control function.
 "I'm a Train Driver" is released.
 No associated picture.

 12. 1987: This year, Plarail introduced 2-speed Shinkansen vehicles.
 The pictured train appears to be an early Thailand-production 2-Speed Shinkansen with white power switch.